jasonwi1202/Survey-Segmentation/README.md

 # Survey Segmentation

-In this tutorial you will learn the basics of verify segmentation, analyzing the data, and creating segments.
+In this tutorial you will learn the basics of verifying segmentation, analyzing the data, and creating segments.
 When reviewing survey data, you will typically be handed likert questions (ex: answers with a scale of 1 to 5 with 1 being bad and 5 being good).
 Using a few techniques, you can verify the quality of the survey and start grouping respondents into populations.
 The steps we will be following are listed below:
 * Analyzing our data set for scale.
 * Using Principle Component Analysis (PCA) to verify that the survey is sound and grouping data.
 * Checking for correlated questions.